Salah Zulfikar Films Company: Founder

 Salah Zulfikar (1926–1993) was an Egyptian actor and film producer.
 He started his career as a police officer in the Egyptian National Police, before becoming an actor in 1956.
 He is regarded as one of the most influential actors in the history of Egyptian film industry.
-Zulfikar had roles in more than hundred feature films in multiple genres during a 37-year career, mostly as the actor.
+Zulfikar had roles in more than hundred feature films in multiple genres during a 37-year career, mostly as the leading actor.

 Zulfikar established his first film production corporation with elder brother Ezz El-Dine Zulficar in 1958.
 He ran his new business under the trade name of Ezz El-Dine Zulficar Films.
 In 1962, he founded Salah Zulfikar Films company and operated in Egypt and Arab world for almost 16 years.
 Through Zulfikar's two productions corporations he ran in his 20-year career as a film producer, he won numerous awards and 5 of his productions were listed in the Top 100 Egyptian films of the 20th century.